 LATEST NEWS - During the challenging times we are all facing in the UK, our first thoughts are for the health and wellbeing of our photographic community and staff.
-With this in mind, Nikon School will be closed until further notice.
+With this in mind, Nikon School at Margaret Street will be closed until further notice.
 In the meantime, Nikon School will be hosting a range of online workshops, talks and seminars.

 If you have already completed a training course, we would love to hear about how you found the course, its contents, the location and training, so that we can make any amendments necessary for the future success of the courses.

 If you submit a review and you will also be entered into the monthly draw to win a Nikon School Gift Card worth £129.00.

 Use the filters below to display the reviews of a courses category of interest: